Skateboard / longboard speedometer project

 I tried towing the skateboard / longboard behind a car at various speeds on a quite spot in the country.
 This is not only dangerous but without a human weight on the board every bump and crevice on the road surface leads to all sorts of spurious results.
 To overcome this problem Varndean College (Brighton) very kindly let me use their gym treadmill (rolling road).
 We set-up the treadmill for a particular speed and placed the four wheels of the longboard down onto the moving surface to see how the skateboard speedometer responded.
 I used a data logger and also wired a DVM on to the output to record results.
 The treadmill speeds were set for 2, 4, 6, 8, 10 mph (the safety cut-out was ca. 11 mph so I could not go higher).

 For zero speed, no pulses will be produced by the circuit and so the o/p will be zero.
 For low speeds a low rate of pulses results.
 At high speeds the pulse train is averaged by the low pass filter producing a nicely increasing voltage, but being a low pass filter the low frequencies pass through quite easily creating slightly larger signals than we would like.
 The recorded voltages for low speeds are therefore slightly higher (and noisier) than might be expected and so the graph is slightly non-linear at low speeds.
 Note: the non-linear response of the low speed rolling-road tests shown on the graph may also be due to the inaccuracies of the machine which were unknown.
 Once above ca. 2 mph the o/p is far more steady for any particular speed (the DVM was stable to a few percent).
-If we ignore very low speeds (< 2 - 3 mph) you can see from the data (Fig. 7) that the response is fairly linear.
+If we ignore very low speeds (less than 2 - 3 mph) you can see from the data (Fig. 7) that the response is fairly linear.

 The reciprocal of the gradient (1/m) allows us to estimate the calibration constant K. For the treadmill results this gives a value of about K=5 mph/volt (Note though that the accuracy of the treadmill speedometer was unknown).
 This is close to that determined by the 'out on the road' tests for the longboard (see example 2 below) which gave K = 4.5 mph/volt.
 Overall you can see that the o/p is basically proportional to speed above ca. 2-3 mph.